adrianmarino/recomendation-system-aproches/README.md

 * **Embedding dot model**
   * Learn both users and movies embedding.
-  * Dot product beethen these to predict user rattings.
+  * Dot product between these to predict user rattings.
 * **Embedding biases dot model**
   * Add a bias to for each user an movie.
 Similar to the bias in a fully-connected layer or the intercept in a linear model.
 It just provides an extra degree of freedom.
   * Also pass dot product output through a sigmoid layer and then scaling the result using the min and max ratings in the data.
 This technique introduces a non-linearity into the output and results in a loss improvement.